ExCL-Docs/excl-user-docs/quick-start-guides/python.md

 sourcing an activate script in its bin directory.
 ```

+The virtual environment can be exited with `deactivate`.

 ## Creating a Python Project in using the Hatch build system with CI support

 [Python Project Template](https://code.ornl.gov/7ry/python-project-template) provides a template for creating a python project using the hatch build system with CI support using ORNL's GitLab instance, complete with development documentation, linting, commit hooks, and editor configuration.